-When storms hit and the power fails, you can't rely on your internet connection to keep you abreast of things.
+When storms hit, and the power fails, you can't rely on your internet connection to keep you abreast of things.
 If your cellular network goes down too, you're really in a bind.
 That's where emergency radios come in.
-My favorite is the Midland ER310.
+One of the best emergency radios is the Midland ER310.
 With three power sources, weather alerts, and a flashlight, it's one of the most useful electronics I own.
 However, the Midland isn't the only emergency radio that catches my attention.

-I've put my trust in the Midland ER310 for more than a year.
+I've put my trust in the Midland ER310 for three years.
 When I'm home, it sits on a windowsill, and when on the road, I toss it in a backpack.
 For weather emergencies and general usefulness, it's tough to beat.

 The Midland operates on three sustainable power choices: a hand crank, solar, and rechargeable batteries.
 The hand crank is smooth to operate, and one minute of turning the handle around the back of the radio provides 10 minutes of power.
 The solar works remarkably well, too, even on cloudy days.
 Finally, the built-in battery indicator lets you know when the juice is running low.
 You can then keep your devices powered up via USB.

 There's also an emergency CREE LED 130-lumen flashlight on the Midland.
 The SOS beacon flashes Morse code so you can signal for help when needed, and brightness levels can be adjusted to conserve battery.
 In addition to an AM and FM radio, the Midland also has NOAA weather scanner and automatic alerts that keep you on your toes when bad weather is near.
 And if that weren't enough, you'll also get an ultrasonic dog whistle.
 How's that for feature-packed?